Pick the one you want most

 Cognitive Restructuring

-Through cognitive restructuring, these negative thoughts will be identifiedand discussed.
-The key is to change these thoughts and restructure them to be more positive.
+Through cognitive restructuring, these negative thoughts will be identified and discussed.
+Research in Behavior Research and Therapy shows that the key is to change these thoughts and restructure them to be more positive.
 Cognitive restructuring can greatly reduce your sleep anxiety and help you to calm your thoughts and your racing mind at night.
-Through CBT-I, you’ll learn to reset your expectations, recognize and overcome negative thoughts when they occur, and sleep more soundly.
+Through CBT-I, you'll learn to reset your expectations, recognize and overcome negative thoughts when they occur, and sleep more soundly.

 Stimulus Control

 Your bedroom should be a calm and restful place.
 For people suffering from insomnia, it can be the opposite.
-Stimulus cotrol in CBT-I involves removing wakeful stimuli from the bedroom.
-That means no TV in the bedroom, no eating, no working, etc. Instead, your bed should be used exclusively for sex and sleep in order to create a positive and stress-free association with your bedroom.
+Stimulus control in CBT-I involves removing wakeful stimuli from the bedroom.
+Studies published in Sleep Medicine Clinics demonstrate that this means no TV in the bedroom, no eating, no working, etc. Instead, your bed should be used exclusively for sex and sleep in order to create a positive and stress-free association with your bedroom.

 Removing stimuli also means that someone with insomnia shouldn't linger in their bedroom when their condition is keeping them up.
 If you're not able to fall asleep in about 10 to 15 minutes, it's time to go to another room and try again when your eyes are heavy and you feel like you're about to fall asleep.

 It also helps to get out of bed at the same time every morning and avoid longer naps.
-This will help you manage your sleep schedule and only sleep in your bedroom.
+Research in the Journal of Clinical Sleep Medicine shows this will help you manage your sleep schedule and only sleep in your bedroom.

 Sleep Restriction and Compression

 Speaking of your sleep schedule, sleep restriction and compression can help make it more regular.
-Lying in bed awake can keep insomnia sufferers from achieving a regular sleep schedule.
+Lying in bed awake can keep insomnia sufferers from achieving regular sleep patterns and optimal sleep efficiency.

 Through this process, your sleep quality will improve and you begin to fall asleep quickly after getting into bed.
 Your sleep schedule will also begin to expand, until you're back and getting the appropriate amount of sleep for you.